dwarvesf/playground/push-discord-to-github-bounty.md

 tags:
   - ops
   - bounty
-title: Bounty: Push note from Discord to Github PR automatically
+title: "Bounty: Push note from Discord to Github PR automatically"
 date: 2024-07-01
-description: We open a bounty to automate the knowledge storage of the team.
+description: "Seeking developers for an exciting bounty: Create an automation feature to automatically convert popular Discord links into fleeting notes.
+Implement a reward system, set up eligibility criteria, and develop an automated process for creating GitHub Pull Requests with article summaries.
+Enhance our tech community's knowledge sharing efficiency."
 authors:
   - minh_cloud
 ---

-Last week, we announced about the reward system for fleetings notes, we understand that knowledge can come from everywhere: traninings, articles,...
+Last week, we announced about the reward system for fleetings notes, we understand that knowledge can come from everywhere: trainings, articles,...
 As there were thousand links shared in our channel #tech of our community, we want to take advantage of this activity to enrich our knowledge with the minimum effort.
 Therefore, we aim to build a feature in Tono bot which automatically transfer an endorsed link to a fleeting note.

 A link is eligible to be transfered to fleeting note when it has more than 5 star endorsed by community or when a member having senior role add to the fleeting note by the command /add-fleeting-note.